How do I choose a safe aesthetic practitioner?

 To Book a Consultation :

-If you would like to explore any of our curated range of services, we would be pleased to arrange a consultation.
+If you would like to explore any of our ge of treatments we would be pleased to arrange a consultation.
 At the Cosmetic Doctors Company your consultation and any subsequent treatment will always be with one of our expert, medically qualified doctors.

 To make a booking with one of our doctors please use the links below to telephone or email or to fill out our contact form click here.